magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_transcendence.md

 until your dying day, maybe even starve to death, and achieve nothing, because such practice is inspired by worldly values and by pride.

-Considering deeply, he saw the right practice, : the mind is the mind, the body is the body.
+Considering deeply, he saw the right practice, *sammā-paṭipadā*: the mind is the mind, the body is the body.
 The body isn’t desire or defilement.
 Even if you were to destroy the body you wouldn’t destroy defilements.
 That’s not their source.
 Even fasting and going without sleep until the body was a shrivelled-up wraith wouldn’t exhaust the defilements.
 But the belief that defilements could be dispelled in that way, the teaching of self-mortification, was deeply ingrained into the five ascetics.

 The Buddha then began to take more food, eating as normal, practising in a more natural way.
 When the five ascetics saw the change in the